 Celebrating our Living Earth in the Southeast of Ireland

-The 10th Bealtaine Festival of Outdoor Science will take place from
+The 10th Bealtaine Festival of Outdoor Science took place from

-and will include International Day for Biological Diversity on May 22nd- this year's theme is Island Biodiversity
+included International Day for Biological Diversity on May 22nd- this year's theme was Island Biodiversity

 The festival is a unique partnership between visitor centres and environmental organisations in the south-east interested in promoting the pursuit of outdoor science and is particularly designed with young people in mind.
 Our partners include the City Council, County Council, Copper Coast Geopark, Waterford Institute of Technology Research Groups, ECO-UNESCO, National Museum of Ireland, Grow it Yourself, Tourin House, the Irish Wildlife Trust, Lismore Heritage Centre and a host of expert writers, nature experts and researchers.
 A comprehensive list of our partners is available from the sidebar.